 All licensed riders and registered horse handlers are subject to the drug and alcohol restrictions specified in Australian Rules of Racing AR139 and AR142.
-A full copy of the Rules can be obtained from the Racing Victoria Website (www.racingvictoria.com.au) or upon request from the Integrity Department.
+A full copy of the Rules can be obtained from the Racing Victoria Website - www.rv.racing.com or upon request from the Integrity Department.